-The Council is governed by a group of volunteer Councillors elected by the membership.
-The official tenure for President, Vice President and Immediate Past President is a maximum of two years, however all Councillors are up for re-election each year.
-The President and Vice President allocate portfolios of responsibility for each Councillor which is based on Councillors having a particular skill set or expertise to enable the smooth running of the organisation.
+The PSNZ Council is a group of volunteer Councillors elected by the membership.
+The official tenure for the President and Vice President is two years, although the President can do an additional year, but no more than three.
+The Immediate Past President has a tenure of one year.
+All Councillors can stand for re-election each year.
+The President and Vice President allocate portfolios of responsibility for each Councillor which is based on the Councillors having a particular skill set or expertise to enable the smooth running of the organisation.

 Council appoints the positions of Treasurer and Secretary.

 The President is responsible for the Governance of the Society and is seen as the ‘face’ of the Society or the ‘go to person’.
 In reality the President is the person who ensures the Society is moving forward, setting and meeting its objectives as defined in the Strategic Plan.
 She is also responsible for maintaining harmony among memebrs and affiliated clubs.
 As President, Moira has overall responsibility of guiding the Councillors through the myriad of tasks and activities in each portfolio to ensure the Society delivers the services and benefits to members in each calendar year.

 In her working life Moira worked as a consultant with a global career spanning over 25 years in communications, journalism and marketing.
 She started her career in Calgary, Alberta, Canada following the completion of a degree in Public Relations and Journalism from Mount Royal University in Calgary.
 She attributes her papers in Photojournalism that sparked her passion for photography and since then a camera has been a constant companion, not only in her career but also in her personal life.
 She has managed the communications and marketing for some enviable organisations and brands both in Canada and New Zealand.